Far East Combined Bureau: Singapore

 There was interchange with Station CAST at Corregidor, which was better placed to intercept IJN messages, as FECB could only receive the Combined Fleet in home waters at night.
 FECB also collaborated with the US Army Station 6 intercept site at Fort McKinley near Manila.
 FECB was sent one of the American Purple machines from Bletchley Park in a warship.
 Supposed to be sent only by warship or military transport, it was trans-shipped at Durban to the freighter Sussex.
 The ship's Master said he landed it at the Naval Store Singapore at the end of December 1941, but the Naval Stores Officer denied any knowledge of it; hopefully it was destroyed or dumped in the sea.
-But the Hollerith tabulating machine (minus a key part, which had to borrowed from the Indian State Railways in Bombay) arrived safely in Colombo.
+But the Hollerith tabulating machine (minus a key part, which had to be borrowed from the Indian State Railways in Bombay) arrived safely in Colombo.

 FECB also cooperated with Kamer 14 (Room 14), the Dutch unit at the Bandung Technical College in Java.
 Initially some of the FECB people went there after the fall of Singapore.
 Lieutenant-Commander Leo Brouwer RNN, a Japanese linguist at Kamer 14 was evacuated to Colombo, then Kilindini, and later Hut 7.

 Colombo, Ceylon

 With the Japanese advance down the Malay Peninsula, the Army and RAF codebreakers went to the Wireless Experimental Centre in Delhi, India.

 The RN codebreakers went to Colombo, Ceylon in January 1942, on the troopship HMS Devonshire (with 12 codebreakers' cars as deck cargo).
 Pembroke College, an Indian boys school, was requisitioned as a combined codebreaking and wireless interception centre.
 The FECB worked for Admiral Sir James Somerville, commander-in-chief of the Royal Navy's Eastern Fleet.

 Initially the Bureau wanted to move to Australia, but were reportedly told by the Director of Signals Communication, Lieutenant Commander Jack B. Newman that facilities were not available.
-Many have since been baffled why they were told that), though Newman "had no intention of letting the British arrive and run the show"; they wanted to commandeer all Australia's intercept stations for their own use.
+Many have since been baffled why they were told that, though Newman "had no intention of letting the British arrive and run the show"; they wanted to commandeer all Australia's intercept stations for their own use.